kintone-us-developer/Tomoki/README.md

-# Tomoki
+# Tomoki Kyotani
-Tomoki's plugin repository
+This is the Tomoki's plugin repository.